 Algebraic dynamic programming (ADP) [1] defines a high-level descriptive domain-specific language for dynamic programs over sequence data.
 The ADP framework allows extremely fast development even of quite complex algorithms by rigorously separating the traversal of the state space (by means of context free grammars), scoring (in terms of suitable algebras), and selection of desired solutions.
 The use of CFGs to specify the state space is a particular strength of ADP since it allows the user to avoid indices and control structures altogether, thereby bypassing many of the pitfalls (and bugs) of usual implementations.
-Newer dialects of ADP [2, 3] provide implementations with a running time performance close to what can be achieved by extensively hand-optimized versions, while still preserving most of the succinctness and high-level benefits of the original ADP language.
-The key goal is to develop a framework that makes it easy to implement complex dynamic programs by combining small, simple components.
-A first step in this direction was the introduction of grammar products [4], which greatly simplifies the specification of algorithms for sequence alignments and related dynamic programming tasks that take multiple strings as input.
-The second and third steps are introduced in this work: a formal system for dynamic programming over unordered data types, together with the mechanistic derivation of Outside algorithms; both implemented in ADPfusion [2].
+Newer dialects of ADP [2,3] provide implementations with a running time performance close to what can be achieved by extensively hand-optimized versions, while still preserving most of the succinctness and high-level benefits of the original ADP language.
+A key goal of current developments are frameworks that make it easy to implement complex dynamic programs by combining small, simple components.
+One step in this direction was the introduction of grammar products [4], which greatly simplifies the specification of algorithms for sequence alignments and related dynamic programming tasks that take multiple strings as input.